 Importantly, peer support is not a clinical therapy.
 My role doesn’t involve me providing a medical diagnosis or treatment, legal advice or counselling.

-I’m not an employee or agent of the Canopi service however, I do have the benefit of crown indemnity, training and access to fellow peer support colleagues.
+I’m not an employee or agent of the Canopi service however, I do have the benefit of access to training and to fellow wellbeing colleagues.

 Over the past eighteen months or so I have supported many individuals through their mental health difficulties.